apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 ]
 ```

-Generates a check to validate if the response has a certain HTTP header present, based on the header properties defined in the OpenApi response.
+Generates a check to validate if the response has a certain HTTP header present, based on the header properties defined in the OpenAPI response.

 ```js
 // Validate if response header is present